A Simple Meta-Model for Portfolio Management

 We can use some tricks in using several levels of functions if needed.
 Indeed, a function (level 1) required by a certain project could be divided into 3 functions of a smaller granularity (level 2).
 The level 2 functions could be the functions implemented by the applications.
 With this model adjustment, we can have a high level view of the function with "project functions" (level 1) and an IT view of functions (level 2).

-The artifact type Function must then be able to aggregate a list of Functions.
-We let the reader update the meta-model.
+must then be able to aggregate a list of Function

 What Tools Can Help?